Shape-induced pairing of spheroidal squirmers: Results

 where $\mathbf{S}_{ax}$ is equal to the right hand side of Eq. \ref{eq:axisym_stresslet}, and $\delta$ is dimensionless.
 We obtain $\Gamma < -1/3$ and $(-1 + 3 \Gamma (-3 + \delta) - 3 \delta) (1 + \Gamma + \delta (-1 + \Gamma) ) < 0$.
 Notably, these requirements are independent of $\sigma_0$ and $U_s$.

 In Fig. \ref{Fig:phase_head_head}(a), the background color shows the predicted phase map.
 We also show two types of numerical data.
 Crosses represent squirmers with a non-axisymmetric squirming mode.
-This mode introduces the perturbation $\delta$ in a controllable manner (see SI Fig. 5).
-Circles show results for an effective squirmer model for ICEP particles.
+This mode introduces the perturbation $\delta$ in a controllable manner (see Fig. 5 in the SM).
+Circles show the results for an effective squirmer model for ICEP particles.
 Red symbols indicate pairs without a stable bound state.
 The theoretical and numerical results largely agree with each other.
 The one area of significant mismatch is for $\Gamma \approx -1$, i.e., oblate spheroids with large $r_e$.
 Recalling that $b_y$ was chosen as a characteristic length, oblate particles with large $r_e$ also have large $b_x$.
 When $b_x \gg d_0$, the point particle assumption is expected to be erroneous.
-In Fig. \ref{Fig:phase_head_head}(b), we show pairing for $\Gamma = -0.835$ and $\tilde{B} = 1.68$.
+In Fig. \ref{Fig:phase_head_head}(b), we show pair formation for $\Gamma = -0.835$ and $\tilde{B} = 1.68$.